Can I wild camp in Portugal ?

 - Respect the locals.
 They see their favorite wild places they grew up in turned into a free camping spot and they cannot park next to the beach themselves.

-As a leader in campervan rental in Portugal, we at Siesta realize that it is also up to us to steer our community in the right direction.
+At Siesta Campers we strive to steer our community in the right direction.
 For starters, before handing over each van, we ask our customers to respect the land and the people who live there.
 We provide guides and offer suggestions for beautiful campsites and innovative projects leading the charge towards preservation efforts and eco-tourism.
 We organize beach and park cleanups and spread awareness on proper camping etiquette.
-On a larger scale, we’re evaluating and are currently involved in several reforestation initiatives and began the conversion of our fleet to electric power to further minimize our impact.
+On a larger scale, we’re evaluating and are currently involved in several reforestation initiatives and began the conversion of our fleet with the arrival of our VW ID.
+Buzz electric campervan to further minimize our impact.
 If you’d like to get involved, please follow us on social media and subscribe to our newsletter.
 We can and we must be better.
 Will you join us?